tripflex/whmcs-purchaseorder/README.md

 whmcs-purchaseorder
 ===================

-Custom WHMCS Gateway to allow clients to use Purchase Orders
+Custom WHMCS Gateway to allow clients to use Purchase Orders, and Auto Activate products for specific clients based on values of Custom Client Fields.

 In order to get this to work correctly you will need to add custom client fields in the backend of WHMCS.
+This should be a checkbox (that you can set on admin under client profile) something like "Approved for PO" and "Auto Activate Products"

 Go to Setup > Custom Client Fields from admin